Dhruv-pahuja/Tic-Tac-Toe-tsx/CONTRIBUTE.md

     git clone https://github.com/Dhruv-pahuja/Tic-Tac-Toe-tsx.git
     cd repository-name
     ```
-# Create a new branch for your changes
+### Create a new branch for your changes
 git checkout -b feature-or-bug-branch

-# Make your changes, then stage and commit them
+### Make your changes, then stage and commit them
 git add .
 git commit -m "Brief description of your changes"

-# Push your changes to your forked repository
+### Push your changes to your forked repository
 git push origin feature-or-bug-branch

-# Create a pull request on GitHub from your branch to the original repository's main branch
+### Create a pull request on GitHub from your branch to the original repository's main branch

+After this, we will review your changes and merge them if they solve issue or add meaningfull feature with any other conflicts